shahnewaz-labib/shahnewaz-labib.github.io/content/posts/understanding-ownership-in-rust.md

   - returns a pointer to the allocated memory.
 - Because of this overhead, heap allocation is slower than stack allocation.

-For more information, have a look at this beautiful article [here](https://samwho.dev/memory-allocation/)
+There's this beautiful article [here](https://samwho.dev/memory-allocation/) about this.

 ## Code Example